Rzkykhrllh/Fem-To-do-list-app/README.md

 - Dark and Light mode using context
 - Set State
 - How to update an array state
+- Drag and Drop using React DnD
+- Local Storage

 ### Continued development

 I'm thinking to add this feature in my next development :

-- Drag and Drop : for reordering the list
-- Local Storage : so you can save your own activity in your device
 - Animation : for better UI

 ### Useful resources